temochka/sublime-text-2-github-tools/README.md

-# Sublime Text 2 Github Tools #
+# Github Tools for Sublime Text #

 ## Introduction ##

-A set of handy tools for using Sublime Text 2 editor with [Github](http://github.com).
-If you're [Beanstalk](http://beanstalkapp.com) user, then check out [Sublime Text 2 Beanstalk Tools](https://github.com/temochka/sublime-text-2-beanstalk).
+A set of handy tools for using Sublime Text editor with [Github](http://github.com).
+It was initially developed for Sublime Text 2, but now also supports Sublime Text 3 Beta.

+If you're a [Beanstalk](http://beanstalkapp.com) user, check out [Beanstalk Tools for Sublime Text](https://github.com/temochka/sublime-text-2-beanstalk).

 ## Usage ##

-Open any directory of your GIT working copy in Sublime Text 2.
+Open any directory of your GIT working copy in Sublime Text.

 * Press `Ctrl + Shift + P` and select `Github: Open File` or just press `Ctrl + Shift + ^` to open currently edited file in Github.
 * Press `Ctrl + Shift + P` and select `Github: Blame` to open blame for currently edited file in Github.